Writing interaction tests with Storybook play function

 - Cache

-node_modulesand Storybook static assets to reduce CI cold-start latency by ~40%.
+node_modulesand Storybook static assets to reduce CI cold-start latency.